| W | L | ERA | G | GS | SV | IP | SO | WHIP | |

 After averaging 91 mph with his fastball during the spring, Mayer worked at 94-96 mph with explosive carry coming out of a low-release height during his brief introduction to pro ball.
 He creates good shapes on his secondary pitches as well, highlighted by an upper-70s curveball with downer break.
 He also has a sweeping 82-85 mph slider and a changeup with similar velocity and some fade and depth when it's on.

 Excited about the potential to improve the quality and usage of Mayer's arsenal, Houston plans to develop Mayer as a starter.
-To make it in the rotation, he'll have to do a better job of landing his secondary pitches in the zone and missing bats when does than he did at Missouri.
+To make it in the rotation, he'll have to do a better job of landing his secondary pitches in the zone and missing bats when he does than he did at Missouri.
 He has a strong 6-foot-3 frame that should lend itself to durability and works from a three-quarters arm slot.

 | Team | Date | Transaction |